bertanimre/basics_series/README.md

 3. matplotlib
 4. seaborn
 5. sckit-learn

+In this part, I was inspired by the Python for Data Science and Machine Learning Bootcamp course (https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/).

 ## basics_series_projects
 This part is about the essantial projects for data science.
 It includes 3 most common projects that focus on classification and regression.